-You can scroll from one custom function to the next one using the 兰 🖄 keys.
-However, clicking on the shuttons allows you to scroll to the previous or the next non-empty CusFn.
+You can scroll from one custom function to the next one using the keys.
+However, clicking on the scroll to the previous or the next non-empty CusFn.
 All empty functions will be skipped.
 This is useful if you need to browse through all the custom functions to locate something.